 Under the Plan the Company matches employee elective deferrals at a rate of 100% of the first 5% of compensation contributed by employees.
 In addition, the Company makes a non-elective contribution equal to 4% of compensation for all eligible employees employed after January 1, 2007, whether or not they make elective deferrals to the Plan.
-The Company's matching and non-elective contributions for each of the years ended December 31, 2023 and 2022 was \$1.2 million and \$994 thousand, respectively, and as of those dates amounts owed to the Plan, included in accounts payable and accrued expenses, totaled \$32 thousand and \$25 thousand, respectively.
+The Company's matching and non-elective contributions for the year ended December 31, 2023 were \$1.2 million, and as of December 31, 2023 amounts owed to the Plan, included in accounts payable and accrued expenses, totaled \$32 thousand.
+There were no contributions for the year ended December 31, 2024 and no amount owed as of December 31, 2024.
 It is the Company's policy to fund the UNICare Plan on a current basis.